astorDev/archi/dotnet-config-sources/index.md

 > Juggling AppSettings, Environment Variables, and ...

 .NET apps nowadays come out of the box with a robust set of configuration sources.
 A newly scaffolded ASP .NET app reads configuration from JSON files (`appsettings.json`), environment variables, and command-line arguments.
 Despite this and partially because of it, maintaining a clean configuration architecture becomes a challenge.
-Let's walk through some commonly arising architectural puzzles and try to find a solution for them.
+Let's walk through one particularly common architectural puzzle and try to find a solution for it.

-> 🤷 Or jump straight to the [TLDR](#tldr) to find out the decisions made.

 ![](thumb.png)